ThermaClear – Your Space-Age Acne Solution

 Most of the people who use ThermaClear and similar products like the Zeno acne heat treatment device subscribe to the erroneous notion that there is no beauty gain without skin pain.
 That is simply not the case.
 Pain does not relieve acne.
 Pain makes acne worse.

-The neurotransmitters that convey pain messages in the skin both increase the skin’s sensitivity to testosterone, causing it to secrete more skin oil, and trigger the release of a stress hormone known as corticotrophin releasing factor, or CRF.
+The neurotransmitters that convey pain messages in the skin both increase the skin’s sensitivity to testosterone, causing it to secrete more skin oil, and trigger the release of a stress hormone5 known as corticotrophin releasing factor, or CRF.
 The net effect of CRF in the skin is to trigger the release of histamine (the same chemical that causes hives) and tissue-destructive interleukin-8.
 Pain never improves acne, and nor does heat.

 So why do people use thermal devices for acne?
 There is a human need to “do something” in response to a problem.
 Skin heating devices give acne sufferers something to do.
 And since they typically make the skin worse, they are a gift that keeps on giving—at the expense of ever clearing up the skin.

 What To Do Instead Of Using ThermaClear

 No acne heat treatment device is going to improve your skin.
 A blue and/or red light lamp usually kills acne bacteria and shrinks oil-producing glands, but the benefits of blue and red light treatments are due to light, not heat6.